rolling stones chronology june 7Chronology

 June 7, 1963: Release of Come On / I Want To Be Loved in the UK, the Stones’ first single ever (Decca F11675)

-June 7-July 5, 1971: The Stones start early sessions for Exile on Main Street at the basement of Nellcote, Keith Richards’ villa in Villefranche-sur-mer, using the Rolling Stones Mobile Unit
+June 7-July 5, 1971: The Rolling Stones began early recording sessions for Exile on Main St. in the basement of Nellcôte, Keith Richards’ villa in Villefranche-sur-Mer, working with the Rolling Stones Mobile Studio parked outside.
+The makeshift setup quickly turned the space into a dense, late-night creative hub where much of the album’s raw, chaotic energy first took shape.

 Jumpin’ Jack Flash/You Got Me Rocking/It’s Only Rock’n Roll/Tumbling Dice/Angie/Doom And Gloom/Rocks Off/Out Of Control/Honky Tonk Women/Band introduction/You Got The Silver/Can’t Be Seen/Midnight Rambler/Miss You/Gimme Shelter/Start Me Up/Sympathy For The Devil/Brown Sugar/You Can’t Always Get What You Want/Satisfaction